refinery/refinerycms-page-images/readme.md

 # Deploying to Heroku

+Note: the following information about assets on Heroku might be out of date.

 In order to properly precompile assets on Heroku, config vars must be present in the environment during slug compilation.

 ```bash